Computing torsion for plane quartics without using height bounds

 \selectlanguage{british}

 \cleanlookdateon

 {\bf Abstract.} We describe an algorithm that provably computes the rational torsion subgroup of the Jacobian of a curve without relying on height bounds.
-Instead, it relies on computing torsion points over small number fields.
+Instead, the strategy is to find upper bounds for the torsion subgroup using reduction modulo primes, and searching for torsion points, not just over $\Q$ but also over small number fields, until the two bounds meet.
 Both complex analytic and Chinese remainder theorem based methods are used to find such torsion points.
-The method has been implemented in \texttt{Magma} and used to provably compute the rational torsion subgroup for more than 98\% of Jacobians of curves in a dataset due to Sutherland consisting of 82240 plane quartic curves.
+The method has been implemented in \texttt{Magma} for plane quartic curves over $\Q$ with a rational point and used to provably compute the rational torsion subgroup for more than 98\% of Jacobians of curves in a data set due to Sutherland consisting of 82240 plane quartic curves.

-\blfootnote{{\bf Keywords:} Abelian varieties, Galois representations, Birch-Swinnerton-Dyer conjecture, Jacobians, Curves} \blfootnote{{\bf Mathematics Subject Classification (2020):} 11G10, 11F80, 11G40, 11G30, 14H40}
+\blfootnote{{\bf Keywords:} Abelian varieties, Galois representations, Birch-Swinnerton-Dyer conjecture, Jacobians, Curves} \blfootnote{{\bf Mathematics Subject Classification (2020):}~11G10, 11F80, 11G40, 11G30, 14H40}